akeneo/pim-docs/cookbook/import_export/product-import.rst

     You can notice here a very specific use of the ``ObjectDetacherInterface``, it allows to detach the product from the Doctrine Unit Of Work to avoid issues with skipped product and the ProductAssociation Step.

-    This detach operation is not the responsibility of the processor and the use here is a kind of workaround.
+    This detach operation is not the responsibility of the processor and the use here is a workaround.

 Product Writer - Overview
 -------------------------

-This element receives the validated products and save them to the database.
+This element receives the validated products and saves them to the database.

 The service is defined in ``src\Pim\Bundle\ConnectorBundle\Resources\config\writers.yml``.